jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 {: .note}
 >Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCastAll.html) to detect if the player is within the `explosionRadius`.
 For the direction parameter, you can just pass in `Vector2.zero`.
 `CircleCastAll()` returns an array of all objects caught in the circle cast.
 They will be of type `RaycastHit2D` which hold the same basic properties as game objects such as the `Transform` and `tag` property.
 You can reference the `AttackRoutine()` back in section 1 of making the player.
+Checkout the `Instantiate()` documentation (https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) as it will prove useful when spawning the explosion animation.

 Also make sure to set your attack variables in the Unity inspector before testing your code!
 We provide a explosion prefab located in `Assets > Prefabs` that you can drag into `explosionObj` in the unity inspector.

 Solution (translate hex below to ASCII):